-Dr Norman Franchi, project manager at the IRL in Dresden, said: "The solutions to deal with predictable and unpredictable disruptions and to provide appropriate self-optimization and self-healing mechanisms are still insufficient.
-It is increasingly important to have automatic and reliable processes, based on real-time measurements and analysis with artificial intelligence tools, to detect, locate and avoid involuntary self-interference as well as intentional interference by signal jamming techniques, for example.
-This is especially true in dynamic industrial applications and communication processes.
-The objective of our cooperation is to analyze and evaluate the requirements for the network and measurement sensors, and to determine what real-time performance can be achieved."
+Dr Norman Franchi, project manager at IRL Dresden, said: "Solutions to cope with predictable and unpredictable disturbances and provide appropriate self-optimization and self-healing mechanisms are still insufficient.
+It is increasingly important to have automatic and reliable processes, based on real-time measurements and analysis with artificial intelligence tools, to detect, locate and avoid unintentional self-interference as well as intentional interference by signal jamming techniques, for example.
+This is particularly true in dynamic industrial applications and communication processes.
+The aim of our cooperation is to analyze and evaluate the requirements for the measurement network and sensors, and determine what real-time performance can be achieved."

 Anne Stephan, vice president of mobile network testing at Rohde & Schwarz, said: "Industrial campus networks, whether they exploit private radio spectrum or that of a public operator's network, generally have to be deployed in a demanding operating environment.
 By partnering with a leading research institute such as IRL Dresden, we not only support fundamental research, but gather essential information that we can exploit to perfectly adapt our advanced solutions to mobile network testing that meets the expectations of Industry 4.0 applications."